To run the workflow on a single sample, go to:

 - Contig list: contig list from the De novo assembly tool

-- (*)Contig list resistance table: result table from the Find Resistance tool, reports the found resistance.
+- (*)Contig list resistance table: result table from the Find Resistance with ResFinder tool, reports the found resistance.

 - Quality report: lists the best match as well as possible contaminants along with coverage level distributions for each reference genome listed.